BirkhoffLee/blizzard_forum.js/CONTRIBUTING.md

 # About this document
 Just in case you ask, this document is a modified version of [https://github.com/expressjs/express/blob/master/Contributing.md](ExpressJS) as I think it's already widely accepted by hundreds of contributors.
 The original document uses [https://github.com/expressjs/express/blob/master/LICENSE](MIT license), thus it's legal for me to copy anything from it.
+And if you are the original author, thank you.